Clemapfel/jluna/docs/manual.md

 | `std::thread` | `0.012474ms`   | `168.489%`  |
 | `jluna::Task` | `0.022373ms`   | `381.554%`  |

-Surprisingly, using `jluna::ThreadPool` is actually faster than using `std::thread`.
+Surprisingly, using `jluna::ThreadPool` is actually **faster** than using `std::thread`.
 Comparing the two result to each other (rather than to the `base` run), we see that `std::thread` exhibits a ~80% overhead compared to `jluna::Task`.
-While jlunas low-overhead of calling C++ functions and creating tasks contributes to this, most of this performance gain is solely because Julia itself is seemingly more optimized.
+While jlunas low-overhead, when calling C++ functions and creating tasks, contributes to this, most of this performance gain is solely because Julia itself is seemingly more optimized.

 Further testing has confirmed that this speedup is also exhibited in a concurrent environment, making `jluna::ThreadPool` (ironically) better at executing C++ code concurrently than the C++ standard library.